Thanhthuynguyen30/E-commerce-project-/README.md

 - Pricing Strategy:

   - How do different products' prices correlate with sales volume?
-  - Are there any pricing strategies that lead to increased sales?

 - Time Analysis:

   - What are the busiest hours or days for transactions?